The Occupational English Test (OET) is the world’s only international English language test specifically for healthcare professionals.

 - Optional Exit Test – compare your placement test results with your exit test results to see how much you have improved.

-- You can attend up to 3 free support classes per week.
+- You can attend our free support classes for extra practice.

 |13:00-14:30||Speaking sub-test practice/ focus on dealing with sensitive issues||Reading sub-test practice part B: identifying the main purpose in short workplace texts||Writing sub-test practice: referral letters.
 Grammar focus: linking expressions||Reading sub-test practice part C: understanding reference words in longer texts|